owid/sdg-tracker.org/pages/peace-justice.md

         <div class="col-md">
             <span>SDG Indicator 16.2.3</span>
             <h3>Sexual violence against young men and women</h3>
-            <p><strong>Definition:</strong> Indicator 16.2.3 is the <i><q>proportion of young women and men aged 18–29 years who experienced sexual violence by age 18</q></i>.<p>Data for this indicator is provided as the proportion of women and men aged 18-29 years old who experienced sexual violence before the age of 18; this data is however very limited.<p>The <a href="https://ourworldindata.org/violence-against-rights-for-children#what-are-the-main-forms-of-sexual-violence-against-children">definition of sexual violence</a> is broader than forced sex, however additional data coverage on forced sex (despite not being the official indicator) is also provided for additional context.</p>
+            <p><strong>Definition:</strong> Indicator 16.2.3 is the <q>proportion of young women and men aged 18–29 years who experienced sexual violence by age 18</q>.<p>Data for this indicator is provided as the proportion of women and men aged 18-29 years old who experienced sexual violence before the age of 18; this data is however very limited.<p>The <a href="https://ourworldindata.org/violence-against-rights-for-children#what-are-the-main-forms-of-sexual-violence-against-children">definition of sexual violence</a> is broader than forced sex, however additional data coverage on forced sex (despite not being the official indicator) is also provided for additional context.</p>
-            <p><strong>Goal:</strong> <i><q>Protect children from abuse, exploitation, trafficking and violence</q></i> across all countries by 2030.</p>
+            <p><strong>Goal:</strong> <q>Protect children from abuse, exploitation, trafficking and violence</q> across all countries by 2030.</p>
             <p><strong>More research:</strong> Further data and research can be found at the <i>Our World in Data</i> <a href="https://ourworldindata.org/violence-against-rights-for-children">entry on Violence Against & Rights for Children</a>.</p>
         </div>
         <div class="col-md">